Skin & Body Care

 When we’re young, the body automatically sheds the skin of accumulated skin cells, but as we age, that process slows down.
 Right now, thousands of dead skin cells are collecting on your skin’s surface.
 Let’s send them on their way.

 It’s vital to scrub your face at least 2 to 3 times a week to help prevent blackheads and whiteheads from appearing.
 Plus, manual exfoliation can reveal healthier, brighter-looking skin in minutes.
-It even helps you maximise the benefits of your skincare products.
+It even helps you maximize the benefits of your skincare products.
 By removing the dead skin cells, you are removing a barrier that prevents your skincare products from penetrating, and thus, can make your skincare products work better.

 Look for products that are gentle but have powerful exfoliating ingredients like blueberry, pomegranate and bamboo seeds.
 These types of ingredients can help achieve soft, smooth skin without harming it.
 Exfoliate often and reap the benefits now.